E27

 Backend / OCPP Communication Failure

-Charger shows E27 and will not charge; app may indicate ‘OCPP server error’ or ‘backend communication fault’ on networked units.
+The charger shows E27 and will not charge; the app may indicate 'OCPP server error' or 'backend communication fault' on networked units.

 Advertisements